-- With large punitive damage verdicts on the rise, there is a possibility that a flood of such cases could bankrupt the industry; - The threat of forcing tobacco companies into bankruptcy could require these companies to change their behaviour or make their products less toxic.
+• With large punitive damage verdicts on the rise, there is a possibility that a flood of such cases could bankrupt the industry.
+The threat of forcing tobacco companies into bankruptcy could require the companies to change their behaviour or make their products much less toxic and deadly.

-A list and summary of tobacco-related litigation in Canada
+A Summary of Tobacco-Related Litigation in Canada

-Criminal Charges and Civil Litigation Related to Contraband
+Litigation Related to Contraband

-RCMP criminal charges against JTI-Macdonald
+RCMP Criminal Charges Against JTI-Macdonald